eliotziqi/strava-route-explorer/README.md

 **Key backend endpoints**
 - `GET /health` — simple health check returning `{ "status": "ok" }`.
 - `GET /auth/strava/login` — redirect to Strava OAuth page (starts login flow).
-- `GET /auth/strava/callback` — Strava will redirect here; the backend exchanges the code for an access token and redirects to the frontend with `?token=<access_token>`.
+ - `GET /auth/strava/callback` — Strava will redirect here; the backend exchanges the code for tokens and redirects to the frontend with `?access_token=...&refresh_token=...&expires_at=...`.
-- `GET /me?token=<access_token>` — proxy that fetches the authenticated athlete profile from Strava using the provided access token.
+ - `GET /me?token=<access_token>` — proxy that fetches the authenticated athlete profile from Strava using the provided access token (the frontend automatically attaches the active access token when making requests).

 Setup & Run (Windows PowerShell)